icon-project/multisig-wallet/README.md

     "_value": "0x0a"
 }
 ```
-After the transaction is registered, other wallet owners can confirm to this transaction using ```confirmTransaction``` method, and if the number of confirmations meets 'requrement', finally 'sending 10 icx' is executed. all transactions' information is saved in wallet eternally.
+After the transaction is registered, other wallet owners can confirm this transaction using the `confirmTransaction` method, and only if the number of confirmations meets the 'requirement' value then this transaction is executed.
+All transactions' information are saved in the wallet eternally.

 ## Specification

-### Methods(Read-only)
+### Methods (Read-only)

-Below is list of read-only method. by calling these method, you can get information of wallet.
+Below is the list of read-only methods.
+By calling these methods, you can get information from the wallet.

 #### getRequirements